brodieG/r2c/README.md

 provided by `r2c`.
 It should be possible to define an interface for use by external code.

+Additionally, it should be possible to allow users to define their own C routines that integrated into the `r2c` framework.

 ### Re-using Compilation / Cleanup

 Ideally once an expression is compiled into an `r2c` function it would be